Who are we and what do we do?

 Another way of describing our mission is the promotion of awe and wonder.
 Find out more about what awe is, what research shows are the benefits of practising awe (not only at school but in our everyday lives) and how to go about cultivating awe.

-Immersive Theatres is affiliated with and financially supports some of the following organisations
+Immersive Theatres is affiliated with (and financially supports a few) of the following organisations